Campus

 The Forum

-The Forum building will serve as a place to welcome the local community—a commons designed to bring people together.
-Largely built into the landscape of Jackson Park, the Forum will feature numerous collaborative and creative spaces, including the Hadiya Pendleton Winter Garden, the Elie Wiesel Auditorium, a recording studio, flexible program rooms and a restaurant.
-It will also provide plenty of spaces for people to relax, eat, do their homework, or play a game
+The Forum Building will serve as a place to welcome the local community—a commons designed to bring people together.
+Largely built into the landscape of Jackson Park, the Forum will feature several collaborative and creative spaces, including the Hadiya Pendleton Atrium, the Elie Wiesel Auditorium, a Media Suite, and flexible program rooms.
+The gathering space will provide opportunities for visitors to relax, connect, and be in community with one another.

-The Winter Garden is named in honor of Hadiya Pendleton, a Chicago teen who died by gun violence shortly after participating in President Obama’s second inauguration activities with her majorette squad.
-The long, rectangular space spans the western face of the Forum Building with large windows that look out to the Plaza, and it includes a platform for performances and small gatherings, and spaces to sit and enjoy casual connections.
+The Forum Atrium is named in honor of Hadiya Pendleton, a Chicago teen who died by gun violence shortly after participating in President Obama’s second inauguration activities with her majorette squad.
+The long, rectangular space spans the western face of the Forum Building with large windows that look out onto the John Lewis Plaza.
+The Atrium will be an open and welcoming space that allows us to gather, connect, and better understand the boundless potential that lies within each of us.

 The Elie Wiesel Auditorium